darwinai/FibrosisNet/README.md

 pip3 install -r requirements.txt
 ```

-Now, you can run the following code to generate our kaggle submission file.
+Now, you can run the following code to generate our Kaggle submission file.
 Make sure to modify the arguments as necessary.
 Running the code using `CT_WEIGHT=1.0` achieves -6.8188 private score.
 Running it with `CT_WEIGHT=0.96` achieves -6.8195 private score.
 Note that the Darwin team have reported a 0.0001 deviation in score between different Kaggle accounts and days of testing.

 ```
 python3 kaggle_submission.py --datapath="osic-pulmonary-fibrosis-progression/" --modelpath="models/" --ctweight=1.0 --outputfile="submission.csv"